chhsiao1981/use-thunk/docs/00-introduction.md

     * removeChild: remove child from an object-state.
     * addLink: add link to an object-state.
     * removeLink remove link from an object-state.
-3. Finally, `setRoot` is provided with the extreme scenario that we may want to change the `root` of the `ClassState`.

 ### Children and Links